Are you looking for charcoal for pizza ovens?

-The Ooni Charcoal Premium is high in quality with pure ingredients that will make your homemade pizza more delicious than ever.
+The Ooni Charcoal Premium is high in quality, with pure ingredients that will make your homemade pizza more delicious than ever.

 Besides making Pizza from Ooni Charcoal Premium, you can also use it as a lump of coal for barbecue and other grilled foods.
-The carbon content of this coal is 83%, 4% for ash content, and a total of 8% for its moisture, making it the best charcoal for your Ooni Pizza Oven.
+The carbon content of this coal is 83%, 4% for ash content, and 8% for its moisture, making it the best charcoal for your Ooni Pizza Oven.

 Best Charcoal for Brick Ovens